Updated Sep 18, 2014

 Why do we get a penalty of 300 pesos or more every month for NOT maintaining the Minimum Monthly Average Daily Balance for 2 consecutive months?

-What is this Minimum Monthly Average Daily Balance or Minimum MADB? or Maintaining Balance?
+What is this Minimum Monthly Average Daily Balance (MADB)? or Maintaining Balance?

 Why is there a Maintaining Balance requirement?

 The banks say they spend money to handle our accounts, so they must make some profit from our accounts, and therefore, according to them, we should maintain a certain minimum amount of money in our accounts.

 The banks check our balances, not everyday, but every end of the month.
 They compute the average balance for 30 days or 31 days of the month -- that's why it's called Monthly Average Daily Balance (MADB).

 They consider the end-of-day balance.
 If our balance in the morning is 10,000 pesos, and at the end of the day, our balance is 15,000 pesos, they consider 15,000 pesos.